copsTvFan/cops-episode-guide/readme.md

 # Cops Episode Guide

-This is a fork of William "Thrawn" Wolf III's original ["Cops on Fox" guide](http://www.geocities.ws/copsonfox/), hosted on geocities.
+This is a fork of William "Thrawn" Wolf III's original ["Cops on Fox" guide](http://www.geocities.ws/copsonfox/).
+William passed away in 2010.

-This version contains fixes, has better design and hosting, and will eventually also cover seasons 21 through 33.
+This version contains fixes, allows text selection and copying, has better design and hosting, and will eventually also cover seasons 22 through 33.

 Note that this is still a work in progress.
 You can edit this page via [pull requests](https://github.com/copsTvFan/cops-episode-guide/pulls).
 Emails are also welcome (`copsTvFan` *at* `protonmail.com`).

-## Season 1 (1989)
+## Season 1

+1989.

 **Broward County FL/Russia**